missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 When using the command line interface you will often want to run more than one thing at once.
 For instance, you might want to run your editor and your program side by side.
-Although this can be achieved opening new terminal windows, using a terminal multiplexer is a more versatile solution.
+Although this can be achieved by opening new terminal windows, using a terminal multiplexer is a more versatile solution.

-Terminal multiplexers like [`tmux`](http://man7.org/linux/man-pages/man1/tmux.1.html) allow to multiplex terminal windows using panes and tabs so you can interact multiple shell sessions.
+Terminal multiplexers like [`tmux`](http://man7.org/linux/man-pages/man1/tmux.1.html) allow to multiplex terminal windows using panes and tabs so you can interact with multiple shell sessions.
 Moreover, terminal multiplexers let you detach a current terminal session and reattach at some point later in time.
 This can make your workflow much better when working with remote machines since it voids the need to use `nohup` and similar tricks.